 - The client’s WSKey

-- A timestamp value calculated for the request.
+- A timestamp value calculated for the request in seconds.

 - A nonce value generated for the request.